alanbui2808/train-ticket/README.md

 Welcome to my backend API project for an e-commerce platform that allows users to book train tickets.
 This project is built with **Go** and follows modern backend development practices, with a strong focus on scalability, maintainability, and clean architecture.

+By the end of this project, we aim to simulate a real-world train ticket booking service, demonstrating that our backend APIs can handle high volumes of requests efficiently and reliably.
 ---

 ## 🛠️ Technologies Used